-Proposal required with application to HSPH

-Letter from local mentor required with application to HSPH indicating that the mentor has read the proposal and agrees to supervisor the student on the project.
-Harvard faculty member (ideally from the Department of Epidemiology) identified by the end of the second summer of course work.
-The Harvard supervisor assists in the supervision of the student on the project and determines when the project is completed (typically when there is a manuscript suitable for publication).
+A potential proposal for a supervised research project is required with the application to HSPH.
+The application should include a letter from local mentor indicating that the mentor has read the proposal and agrees to supervise the student on the project.
+In addition, a Harvard faculty member (ideally from the Department of Epidemiology) is identified by the end of the second summer of course work.
+The Harvard supervisor assists in the supervision of the student on the research project and determines when the project is completed (typically when there is a manuscript suitable for publication).

 Harvard University has three graduations dates: November, March, and June.
-Students should register for EPI315 (5-12.5 credits) in the Summer Session if the project will be completed in time for a November graduation date.
+Students should register for the supervised research projects (EPI315, 5-12.5 credits) in the Summer Session if the project will be completed in time for a November graduation date.
 Students should register for EPI315 in the Winter Session if the project will be completed in time for a March graduation date and register in the Spring Semester if the project will be completed in time for a June graduation date.

-Sample Master's of Science Schedule (42.5-Credit Summer Only Program in Public Health Studies)
+Sample Master's of Science Schedule (42.5-Credit, Initiating with Summer Session for Public Health Studies)